apache/incubator-devlake/.github/ISSUE_TEMPLATE/documentation.md

 ---

 ## Documentation Scope
-Briefly explain what is the documentation is referencing (main README, a specific plugin etc.)
+Briefly explain what the documentation is referencing.
+For instance, the main README, website, API doc, etc.

 ## Describe the Change
 A clear and concise description of what is being updated in the documentation